 It goes without saying that the use of bold colour always gives me a little heart murmur for all the right reasons.
 Rory’s cover definitely does that and a whole lot more.
 Not only does it feature vivid blue backdrop, but it also uses my fave flower – the Bird of Paradise – alongside other lush greenery and gorgeous wood tones.

 Rory has spent the last few years working with the best in the business, including the likes of Vogue Living, Belle, Country Style, Real Living and more.
-The best part, though, is that he is now a regular contributor for The Life Creative, bringing you TLC’s monthly design trend report.
+The best part, though, is that he is now a regular contributor for TLC Interiors, bringing you TLC’s monthly design trend report.
 Click here to read July’s, and stay tuned for August’s.

 If you’d like to cast a vote for Rory, you can do so by clicking here.